vincentleeuwen/python-cooking-with-objects/README.md

 We need to do a bit more explaining here, on the first line of the `fetch` method you see another list comprehension.
 It says the following: walk through all the given ingredients, use its name to check whether there is an entry in the dictionary.
 What remains is a list consisting of True and False values.
 The `all()` function here returns True only if all items in the list are True.
-Which is the case if all ingredients are there.
+Which is the case if all ingredients are there and the amount suffices.

 Now reading further we see a line which uses a function called `map(function, iterable)`.
 Map applies a function to each item in the iterable.
 For example to calculate the square of 2, 3 and 4 you can do: